 Each QFR is a stand-alone reporting period and requires information to be submitted.
-In the event there is no change to an individual data item from the previous quarter, the information still needs to be submitted for the current quarter.
-If all data items are the same as the previous quarter as the provider did not provide any care and services during the quarter, please inform Forms Administration of this via email health@formsadministration.com.au or phone (02) 4403 0640.
+If there is no change to an individual data item from the previous quarter, the information still needs to be submitted for the current quarter.
+If the provider did not provide any care and services during the quarter, please inform Forms Administration of this via email health@formsadministration.com.au or phone (02) 4403 0640.